-If you read through our article comparing the Mad Mad and traditional Chia plotter, you would have narrowed down which one is better for your hardware.
+If you read through our article comparing the Mad Mad and standard Chia plotter, you would have narrowed down which is better for your hardware.

 If the Mad Max plotter was your choice, or you want to test it out, we have this guide covering the installation process and additional steps like RAID and ramdisk configurations.